ionic-team/stencil-site/docs-md/basics/stencil-config.md

 -  `copy`

-The `copy` config specifies any files that you would like to get copied over to your `buildDir` when a build is performed.
+The `copy` config is an array of objects that define any files or folders that you would like to get copied over to your `buildDir` when a build is performed.
+Each object in the array must include a `src` property which can be either an `absolute path`, a `relative path` or a `glob pattern`.
+You can also provide the optional `dest` property which can be either an `absolute path` or a path `relative` to your `buildDir`.

 <stencil-route-link url="/docs/testing" router="#router" custom="true" class="backButton">
   Back